Spring 1541 Roggendorf besieges Buda but Suleiman takes it

 The Sultan’s army left Constantinople only five days after the queen’s unsuccessful betrayal, while a great epidemic broke out among the castle’s defenders because of the famine.
 However, in early July, Bey Mehmed managed to get food into the castle, and the siege became hopeless for Roggendorf.
 In the meantime, the Hungarian defenders of the castle tried to dissuade the Hungarian troops of the attacking army from further fighting, saying that Suleiman’s army would sweep them away (the Hungarian defenders later rescued their compatriots).

 In the final days of the siege, after 20 August, Perényi and Roggendorf wanted to launch a general attack, but the old German general held back, saying he wanted to wait for Imperial help.
 However, the battle had already begun, but the general wanted to regroup his troops in Pest, so he moved them across the Danube by boat bridge.
 During the march, Perényi’s horsemen broke off from the procession, causing confusion and prompting the Turks to attack.
 The result was a headlong flight of Bohemian and German infantrymen, resulting in the loss of some 7,000 men, and Roggendorf himself was seriously wounded before reaching Komárom, where he died soon after.
-The Habsburg army suffered 16,000 casualties during the siege and was virtually annihilated, Suleiman arrived under a liberated Buda on 22 August.
+Not counting the 7,000 soldiers, the Habsburg army suffered 16,000 casualties during the siege and was virtually annihilated, Suleiman arrived under a liberated Buda on 22 August.
+He let the Hungarians of Roggendorf leave undisturbed, though.
 Could the Sultan afford to let the queen betray his Hungarian allies again?

 If you like my writings, please feel free to support me with a coffee here: